 Walk Vereda do Larano to Porto do Cruz

 Vereda do Larano is probably one of the most epic and best things to do in Machico.
 This trek takes you all the way to Porto da Cruz.
 After you reach the Viewpoint of Boca do Risco in the second part of the walk, you will be taking a coastal trail offering a breathtaking view overlooking the vast Atlantic Ocean.
-This part is not for those with fear of heights, although it is safe given the path is relatively wide.
+This part is not for those with a fear of heights, although it is safe given the path is relatively wide.

 The route to Porto da Cruz from Boca do Risco is a stunning route from the landscape point of view.
 Still, it offers inherent risks that deserve extra care.
 Many guides warn that this route can be dangerous.
 Therefore please exercise caution if you decide to take the hike.